 Your primary goal is to recreate natural landscape textures.
 There should be some expectations in that you have the basics down like perspective and being familiar with your drawing tools to help you create any landscape drawings.

 We will also be focusing on rocks, foliages, snow/deserts, and water.
 As you work on the textures from learning how to draw landscapes, you will actually begin to develop your own techniques outside of just painting it in.

-This clouds drawing guide will show the common types of clouds we can draw.
-In addition, the guide will have a quick reference on how to draw clouds of a certain type to give you hints to draw clouds in general.
+Building realistic clouds drawings is necessary for any landscapes.
+In addition, the guide will have a quick reference on how to draw clouds of a certain type to give you hints on various cloud shapes.
 Eventually, you can use the guide to draw a believable sky.

-You will need to learn how to draw a leaf in landscape drawings because of the many floral elements that make up a good scenery.
+A focus on a realistic leaf drawing is helpful in making a good floral scenery.
 The final resulting leaf drawing in this guide should illustrate that even the most detailed drawings can be done with the simplest of drawing tools.

-Would you like to learn how to draw mountains?
-This guide will show you an effective way to draw a mountain by looking at specific patterns common in rock landscapes.
-From there, duplicate these textures from the ground up to create wonderful mountain drawings.
+Would you like to create realistic mountain drawings?
+This guide will show you an effective way to draw mountains by finding specific patterns common in rock landscapes and duplicating these textures from the ground up to create a range of unique cliff faces.

-Would you like to learn how to draw a tree?
+Would you like to make realistic tree drawings?
 This guide will teach you all the necessary steps to draw trees either by itself or have it form a forest.
 The trick is to divide a tree drawing into three elements: the trunk, the leaves in the back, and the leaves in the front.

 The irony of learning how to draw a waterfall isn't about drawing the waterfall but everything else that surrounds it.
 Through the use of negative space, find out how to carve a waterfall out of a landscape scenery in this drawing guide.